Shmoji/ShmojiMindMapPublic/symptom bloating.md

+- things that definitely bloat me
+    - cereal: The Original grape-nuts.
+Brand: Post.
+Super healthy actually.
+But the main ingredients are indeed wheat/flour which is known to bloat me, BUT who knows maybe iz not the wheat/flour
+    -
   * tracking when it happened to me
     * [[2023-10-31]]
       * had shrimp poke bowl for lunch. had grain silo for dinner. had sun chips. had few dark chocolates.
 Bloating was at about 3-4/10.
 My guess is something in grain silo